Scrapbooking: Journaling

 In addition to the collection of photographs, tickets, postcards, and other memorabilia, journaling is often a principal element in modern scrapbooks.
 Journaling is text that describes, explains, or accents the photographs on a scrapbook page.
 Contemporary journaling can take many forms.
 It can be reflective and story-like, take a reportive tone, or simply be a list of words.
 Journaling may also include song lyrics, quotations, and poems.
 The value of journaling lies in the fact that it provides an account of family histories that may otherwise not be preserved.

 Many consider journaling one of the most important elements of any scrapbook.
 Journaling is a personal choice and it can describe the event, the photographs, or relate feelings and emotions.
 Handwritten journaling is considered best by some scrapbookers who see handwriting as valuable for posterity, but many people journal on the computer and print it onto a variety of surfaces including vellum, tape, ribbon, and paper.

 Sketches

 Scrapbookers will sometimes refer to sketches for inspiration for their pages.
 Sketches are a hand-drawn layout showing where to position photos, titles, journaling, and embellishments.
 It gives novice scrapbookers somewhere to begin if they are not experienced with balancing the layout correctly.
-Scrapbookers can interpret the sketch in any way they choose; it is a great starting point when you have scrappers-block.
+Scrapbookers can interpret the sketch in any way they choose; it is a great starting point when one has scrapper's block.
 There have been many sketchbooks published and scrapbooking magazines always offer sketches as part of their content.

+Scrapbook therapy

+Scrapbooking can serve as a therapeutic activity.
+During scrapbook therapy, individuals recognize specific people, events, and or emotions in a scrapbook or photo album.
+Research shows that scrapbooking therapy can reduce stress, depressive symptoms, and even improve physical symptoms.
+Scrapbooking therapy can be done in groups or individually with a therapist.
+Both settings connect people to life events and their emotions through mementos, photos, and drawings.
+When scrapbooking is structured in a group, participants have benefited from the scrapbook promoting discussion and social connectedness, which can be beneficial for those who have trouble voicing their feelings.

+Grief and trauma

+Scrapbooking can help individuals process grief because creating a memory book helps scrapbookers accept the reality of someone's loss.
+Scrapbooking can also serve as a lasting tribute and a way to preserve a loved one and their stories.
+Scrapbooking has been reported to reduce symptoms of PTSD and other trauma induced problems.

+Dementia and memory loss

+Scrapbooking can have several benefits for individuals with dementia or memory loss by using photos and other prompts to cue memory recall.
+Scrapbooking can be a way to preserve the memories, stories, and recipes of those with memory loss.